Home batteries in WA — the honest ROI picture (2026)

 - WA Rebates & Incentives Guide — Full breakdown of every available rebate including the WA Battery Scheme.

 Curious about your battery payback?
-Try our ROI Calculator → to model your specific usage and tariff, or see how batteries work with Midday Saver → to understand time-shifting value.
+Try our Calculator → to model your specific usage and tariff, or see how batteries work with Midday Saver → to understand time-shifting value.

 See how much you could save with solar, batteries, and smart tariff choices